xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 We need to choose one equivalence class per field and combine them.

-It also makes it easier to enter an additional formula in the 'result' row 'C47'.
+To make things a little easier, it is good to enter an additional formula in the 'result' row 'C47'.
 The formula sums up all results in the 'Summary' row '=SUM(D47:W47)'.

 ## Test case 1

-From the field 'userId' we just choose the first row with the class 'empty'.
+From the field 'userId' we only choose the first row with the class 'empty'.
-To do this enter an 'x' in the column 'D'.
+To do this, enter an 'x' in the column 'D'.

-We expect that when no userId is given it doesn’t matter what we will enter in 'password' or 'password2'; the application will react in the same way.
+We expect that when no userId is given, it doesn’t matter what we will enter in 'password' or 'password2'; the application will react in the same way.
 So let’s enter this information into the table.

-Enter for all the classes of field 'password' and for 'password2' an 'e'.
+Enter in all the classes of field 'password' and 'password2' an 'e'.

 > **Note**
 >
 >   - 'x' means to choose exactly this equivalence class of this field.
 >
->   - 'e' means choose any of the equivalence classes for this field.
+>   - 'e' means choose any of the equivalence classes of this field.

 The result is shown in the last row named 'Summary'.
 There we can see '156'.
 So this test case eliminates 156 test cases of the total possible number of '2496'.